Minneapolis VA Health Care System

 Our patient advocate program seeks to personally give you and your family the security of knowing someone is available to focus on your individual concerns and rights as a patient.
 We work directly with all departments on your behalf and can address your questions, problems or special needs quicker.
 If you, or a Veteran you care for have not been able to resolve important issues related to VA through other means of communications, please contact one of our patient advocates to help you with your concern.
-You can find our Patient Advocates in room 1H-101 and 1H-102 or call 612-467-2106.
+Please call 612-467-2106.

 Alternatively, you may contact us through e-mail using the VA National Inquiry Routing & Information System (IRIS).